sf-wdi-19-20/modules/w7_d4_2_testing/README.md

 1. Write a `generate_username` method for the `User` model that passes your tests.

+  **Controller Tests with Recipes!**

 1. Create a `Recipe` model and its controller.
 A recipe should include the dish's title and the instructions for making the dish.
 You can assume the instructions are plain text.

 1. Write the spec for an `#index` action for the recipe controller.
 It should render an index view with data from all the existing recipes.
 Do you expect your tests to pass or fail?
 Run the spec.

-1. Update your controller with the `index` action, and make sure your `#index action passes the test you wrote.
+1. Update your controller to fill in the  `index` action, and make sure your `index` action passes the tests you wrote.

 1. Write the spec for a `new` action.
-It should display the new recipe form.
+It should render a new view (which would have the new recipe form).
 Do you expect your tests to pass or fail?
 Run the tests.

-1. Update your controller to fill in the `new` action, and pass the tests.
+1. Update your controller to fill in the `new` action, and pass the tests in your spec.

-1. Write a spec for a create action.
-It should add a recipe to the database.
+1. Write a spec for a `create` action.
+It should use data from parameters to add a recipe to the database, then redirect to a show view for the new recipe.
+Do you expect your tests to pass?

-1. Update your controller to fill in the create action, and pass the tests you wrote.
+1. Update your controller to fill in the `create` action, and pass as many of the tests you wrote as possible so far.
+Hint: don't write a `show` action for this step!

-1. Write a spec for a show action.
-It should have a parameterized url (as in `rake routes`).
-Hint: how will you get the id to use in the test?
+1. Write a spec for a `show` action.
+It should render a show view with information for a single recipe.
+It will be associated with a parameterized url (as you can see in `rake routes`).
+Hint: how will you get the `id` to use in the test?

+1. Update your controller to pass the tests you wrote for your `show` action.

-1. Update your controller to pass the test(s) you wrote for your show action.
+1. Update your controller to pass the rest of the tests you wrote for your `create` action.

 <!--@ TODO solution with id params looks like http://stackoverflow.com/questions/9223336/how-to-write-an-rspec-test-for-a-simple-put-update-->

 ### Stretch Challenges

-1. Write a spec for an edit action.
-It should display the edit form, with the current data for a specific recipe filled in.
+1. Write a spec for an `edit` action.
+It should render the edit view (which shows the edit recipe form).
+It will be associated with a parameterized url.
+Since we want to display the current version of the recipe within the form, the `edit` action will need to use the id from the url to get that information from the database.
+It should make that information available to the edit view.

-1. Update your controller to past the tests you wrote for your edit action.
+1. Update your controller to pass the tests you wrote for your `edit` action.

-1. Write a spec for an update action.
+1. Write a spec for an `update` action.
 It should take in new data for a specific recipe, change the recipe in the database, and redirect to the show page for the item.

-1. Update your controller to pass the tests you wrote for your update action.
+1. Update your controller to pass the tests you wrote for your `update` action.

 1. Let's give users the ability to create recipes associated with their own account.
-Create a one to many association between a user and their recipes.
+Set up a one to many relationship between a user and their recipes.

 1. Update your recipe controller spec to check that when a user creates a recipe, it's saved to the user's recipe list.

-1. Pass your new create action tests.
+1. Pass your new `create` action tests.
 Check out the [Nested Resources Rails Guide](http://guides.rubyonrails.org/routing.html#nested-resources) for info on how to deal with nested resource routes.